 Sensitivity to light or noise

 Every soccer league or club school should have a specific protocol.
 Be sure to follow the protocol, along with your doctor’s instructions.
 The list below

 I hope you found this post helpful.
 Concussions are possible for young soccer players to suffer from, but research shows that most concussions are NOT FROM repeatedly heading the soccer ball.
 Concussion are more likely to be caused by collisions with other players, a physical structure like the goal post or the ground, or when the soccer ball is kicked into the head.

 All physical sports like soccer have a risk of injury.
 Soccer moms and dads have to consider the risks and the rewards of having their child play soccer and other sports as well.
 Some parents like the idea of using goalie gloves with finger protection to help prevent hand injuries.

 Generally speaking, the risks of serious injury are not that great.
+However, know that there might be a higher level of risk if kids play soccer in the rain.
 Another safety concern for parents and coaches is the spread of disease, when a group of children are playing together.
 Here's related post on youth soccer and the Covid-19 risk.

 Keep it fun!

 Soccer-for-kids.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com